prmadev/prma/content/moving_is_pure.md

 draft = false
 slug = "moving_is_pure"
 insert_anchor_links = "heading"
-description= "I argue that moved arguments inside Rust's functions preserves the purity of the function."
+description= "The act of moving arguments within Rust's functions serves as a compelling means to uphold the purity of the function.
+By embracing this practice, we ensure that the function operates on unique ownership of its inputs, preserving the integrity and immutability of data, which are fundamental tenets of functional programming."

 [taxonomies]
 categories = ["opinion"]